shukohChin/datasciencecoursera/Rep_Weather/weather.Rmd

----
-title: "Weather Events Influence on Health and Economic"
+# Weather Events Influence on Health and Economic
----

 Severe weather events can result a lot of problems on public health and econoic.
 In this document, we will discuss the weather events influence on health and economic.
 We will mainly discuss the following two questions across the United States.
 1. Which type of events are most harmful with respect to population health?